 text Panchali Illankoon

 In this series, we talk to people who turned their passion for food and baking into a business idea amidst lockdown and COVID-19 fears.
 Some have been in the market for years and others saw the new opportunity and took it!
 These home businesses are changing the game and have overcome the odds of running a business during quarantine.
-With increased restrictions once more, we talk to home bakers who are operating during these times to bring the sweet and savoury to your very own doorstep!
+Here’s how they did it.

 What do you offer?